axli-personal/note/README.md

 #### Build

-You needn't build it currently, because it only contains some text files.
+You needn't build it currently, because it only contains some markdown files.

-I recommand you use typora with github theme to view this tutorial.

-You can read it without clone it in github for convenience.
+I recommand you read it in github directly.

 #### Current research

-* TypeScript basic [Wait]
+* JavaScript [Wait]

-  I will add some type, module and project knowledge of typescript.
+  I want to introduce some basc knowledge of go.

-  Also I will add some es6 feature.
+  TypeScript will be removed in next update because of it bring much problems in some small projects of mine.

-* Vue3 with TypeScript [Wait]
+* Vue3 [Wait]

-  Most of them are based on the `composition api` and it use it will bring many challenges.

-  I want to add more example in real project and try to use the `vite` to replace the `vue-cli`.

   The vue 3.2 change the useage a little and I will research it later.

-* Golang web [Now]
+* Golang [Wait]

-  I want to introduce some basc knowledge of go and add some algorithms.
+  I want to introduce some basc knowledge of go.

-  Then I will dive in some popular framework in go.

 * Database [Now]